 96 x 30 minute episodes

 The Partridge Family was broadcast on ABC from 1970 to 1974.
-A modest ratings success, the show peaked at number sixteen in the ratings for the 1971-72 season.
+A modest ratings success, the show peaked at #16 in the ratings for the 1971-72 season.

-The Partridges were a fatherless family of six who lived at 698 Sycamore Road, San Pueblo, California, and decided, in the premier episode, to form a rock band and tour the country in a psychedelically painted school bus.
-Most episodes began at the family home in California.
+The Partridges were a fatherless family of six who lived at 698 Sycamore Road, San Pueblo, California, and decided, in the premiere episode, to form a rock band and tour the country in a psychedelically painted school bus.

 Under the leadership of 70s supermom Shirley Partridge (the gorgeous Shirley Jones), the five Partridge kids survived various capers that almost always culminated in successful concerts.
 Mom covered lead vocals.

-Teenage stepson Keith (David Cassidy) helped keep the family in line.
-Keith sometimes clashed with sister Laurie (Susan Dey) and everyone clashed with ten-year-old brother Danny (Danny Bonaduce), the freckle-faced drummer who was always looking for the big score.
+Teenage stepson Keith (David Cassidy) – who sang and played the guitar – helped keep the family in line.
+Keith sometimes clashed with sister Laurie (Susan Dey) – vocals and keyboards- and everyone clashed with ten-year-old brother Danny (Danny Bonaduce), the freckle-faced bass player who was always scheming and looking for the big score.

 Danny’s special nemesis was band manager Reuben Kinkaid (David Madden), an irritable man with a knack for getting the family into trouble when the plot needed fresh complications.

-Two younger Partridges, Chris and Tracy, rounded out the cast, along with a next-door neighbour, Ricky, and Reuben’s nephew, Alan, who joined the show in 1973.
+Two younger Partridges, Chris (on drums) and Tracy (on tambourine), rounded out the cast, along with a next-door neighbour, Ricky, and Reuben’s nephew, Alan, who joined the show in 1973.

-Several Partridge Family songs became genuine hits, including the theme, Come On, Get Happy, and I Think I Love You, which sold four million copies.
+Several Partridge Family songs became genuine hits, including the theme tune, Come On, Get Happy, and I Think I Love You, which sold four million copies.

 While The Partridge Family never attracted huge audiences, it was a major hit with younger viewers.
 The series was also distinguished for spawning highly successful, if short-lived, commercial tie-ins.